PARACHA FARM

 Following are the ways in which you may be able to use gardening as a stress reliever and health-booster:

 1. Gardening gives you a break from the general rush of life.
 This not only benefits your general well-being but specifically enhances your strength and flexibility.
 Moreover, weeding, raking, digging, and lifting serve to increase stamina and build muscle tone.
-Such activities not only improve your physical fitness but also help reduce depression and anxiety.
+Such activities not only improve your physical fitness but also help reduce depression and anxiety.2.
+Greenery in a garden helps ease your muscles and lowers your blood pressure.
+Generally speaking, green is a cool color which has a calming and serene effect on your mental health and state of mind.

 3. Gardening gives you an excellent opportunity to grow vegetables and Fruits which have a high nutrition value and also taste a lot better than the ones available in the market.
 It is observed that gardeners tend to eat more fruits and vegetables than others and consider their healthy eating patterns to be one of the rewards.
 A few easily grown vegetables and fruits in your house garden are cabbage, tomatoes, potatoes, onions, mangoes, carrots etc.